WW2 Civil Defence Breast Badges

 "Old Gold" Yellow Civil Defence CD Breast Chest Badge - ARP Pattern 75

 The badge was embroidered and measured 2.75" in diameter, in 'old gold' lettering surmounted with a King's crown on a dark blue backing.
-It was worn on the left breast pocket of the battledress blouse.
+It was worn on the left breast pocket of the battledress blouse and women's tunic.
 It was not to be worn on greatcoats.
 There are a few slight variations in existence due to the contractor used to manufacture them.

 Manufacturers were supplied with a sample copy of the CD breast badge but each firm would produce a badge that was slightly different to the pattern.
 Consequently there are a number of original badges that have noticeable differences, especially with regards to how the King's crown was embroidered.

 The badge was embroidered and measured 2.75" in diameter, in 'old gold' lettering surmounted with a King's crown on a dark blue backing.
-It was worn on the left breast pocket of the battledress blouse.
+It was worn on the left breast pocket of the battledress blouse and women's tunic.
 It was not to be worn on greatcoats.
 There are a few slight variations in existence due to the contractor used to manufacture them.

 Manufacturers were supplied with a sample copy of the CD breast badge but each firm would produce a badge that was slightly different to the pattern.
 Consequently there are a number of original badges that have noticeable differences, especially with regards to how the King's crown was embroidered.